m-lab/website/_posts/blog/2021-03-11-evolution-of-annotations.md

 ## Wrap up

-We hope that this post provides more detail on some items in our roadmap that the team is currently working on completing this quarter.
+We hope that this post provides more detail on some items in our roadmap that the team is currently working on completing.
 As always, if you have questions please reach out on support@measurementlab.net.